FreddyE1982/stsmoddergui/futures.md

 `python -m modules.basemod_wrapper.cards preview blueprint.json` would process blueprints, emit a tabular summary of costs/keywords and highlight any missing art assets before bundling.

+## Keyword timeline hooks

+Expand the newly introduced `Keyword` scheduler so keywords can subscribe to additional combat lifecycle events (enemy intent changes, card draws, shuffles).
+Usage: expose optional callbacks on the base class (``on_draw``, ``on_intent``) that the scheduler wires into BaseMod subscribers, and surface the registration points on ``PLUGIN_MANAGER`` so third-party extensions can augment the event matrix without monkeypatching the core implementation.